elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

 end
 ```

-If we only had this, we might have a few headaches come our way.
+If this was all we had, we might have a few headaches come our way.
 It is very easy to
 prematurely submit a form without filling all the fields out.
 Potentially, now the
 user's profile has a lovely email or password of `nil`, or worse `""`, in the
 database.
 This would suck, for the user(s) and the developer(s).